idesis-gmbh/BareBrowser/app/_root/README.md

 }
 ```

-- `require("../URLHandler.js");` is not strictly mandatory but it contains the predefined constants
+- `let urlHandler = require("../URLHandler.js");` is not strictly mandatory but it contains the
-  which must be returned by any handler after having done it's work.
-In the example it's assumed
+  predefined numeric constants which must be returned by any handler after having done it's work.
-  that this handler source file is put in its own directory below `./lib/URLHandler/`, that's why
+  In the example it's assumed that this handler source file is put in its own directory below
-  `require` points to `../URLHandler.js`.
-If you use a different place for your handler you must
+  `./lib/URLHandler/`, that's why `require` points to `../URLHandler.js`.
+If you use a different
-  adapt the path to `URLHandler.js`.
+  place for your handler you must adapt the path to `URLHandler.js`.
 - `const className = "MyURLHandler";` The name of the class must match the `ClassName` property
   of the handler configuration in `settings.json`.
 - `class MyURLHandler` Again, the class name must match the value given by `const className ...`